manueleleonelli/bnmonitor/README.md

 <img src="man/figures/README-unnamed-chunk-24-1.png" width="50%" />

-More interestingly, one can check the different effect of variations of different paramenters (code not shown).
+More interestingly, one can check the different effect of variations of different parameters (code not shown).

 <img src="man/figures/README-unnamed-chunk-25-1.png" width="50%" />